 Take it up now.
 The same principle applies to yoga, golf, boxing, running.
 If you find a discipline that is fun, focus on training like that type of athlete.
 The improvements you see will keep you coming back."

 Yep, you read that right.
 "Eating a handful of Haribo, along with some protein, after your gym session will help you recover and restore your energy.
-These fast-digesting, high-glycaemic carbs are just what your body needs to help replenish your glycogen stores.
+These fast-digesting, high-glycemic carbs are just what your body needs to help replenish your glycogen stores.
 They might also help satisfy a craving for sugar and help you get through your diet," says Reigate.

 Plan for Success